fe-data/fe-docs/docs/index.rst

 Apps
 -----
 With *Fast Events* you can use our free scanning app for Android and IOS.
 No need for expensive scanning equipment, just use your phone.
-There is also a free payment app.
-The user scans a QR code and the payment is carried out simple and secure.

 Use the `FE Tracking App <https://fe-tracking.fast-events.eu/>`_ especially for sporting events to enable participants to signal checkpoints on the route in the App and upload the time when they are passed to the event organiser's server.